MapleAlt/Javascript-Search-/README.md

 This project is made by Maple and Maskedwrrg If you make a custom version of this please give credit to both of us.
 We are not responsible if you get in trouble.
 Enjoy!

+It is not out right now but if you want it try the beta